Free Quiz: What’s Your Leadership Style?

 1. Director: Leadership Style Summary

 Possesses the ability to visualize what “the play” will look like on Opening Night.
-He or she is able to communicate that vision to an entire team.
-The Director uses that picture to motivate his or her team to action.
+The Director is able to communicate that vision to an entire team and uses that picture to motivate the team to action.
 In a ministry context, the Director is able to see what the children’s ministry can accomplish for God if it steps boldly into the future.

 Inspiration